arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code snippet to call :func:`~paos.paos_raytrace.raytrace`, provided you already have the optical chain (if not, back to :ref:`Parse configuration file`).
+Code example to call :func:`~paos.paos_raytrace.raytrace`, provided you already have the optical chain (if not, back to :ref:`Parse configuration file`).

 .. code-block:: python